-In the second section the speaker devotes more time to the description of the river.
+In the second section, the speaker devotes more time to the description of the river.
 It is “close” to “the bank” and surrounded and sometimes covered, by a variety of different plants.
-There are tall “spindles” of grass which are “rudely planned.”
-There is no organization to the layers of plants which run alongside the river.
+There are tall “spindles” of grass that are “rudely planned.”
+There is no organization to the layers of plants that run alongside the river.

 Five eggs, pen-scribbled o’er with ink their shells